Code Blue (bull)

 Code Blue #644 (April 4, 2004 – October 2020) was an American bucking bull.
-He competed in the Professional Bull Riders (PBR) circuit and was the 2009 PBR World Champion bull.
-He won the title in his first year on the PBR’s elite Built Ford Tough Series (BFTS) tour.
+He competed in the Professional Bull Riders (PBR) circuit and was the 2009 PBR World Champion bull, as well as the 2009 PBR Bull of the World Finals.
+He won both titles in his first year on the PBR's elite Built Ford Tough Series (BFTS) tour.
 He finished the 2009 season unridden with a bull score average over 46 points out of a maximum of 50, considered an exceptional score in bull riding.
 According to many notable sources and his career statistics, Code Blue had enormous potential, but a serious injury in the 2010 season cut his career short and his owners were forced to retire him.

+In 2023, Code Blue was ranked No. 28 on the list of the top 30 bulls in PBR history.